FDNY uses drone for first time to battle Bronx fire

-CROTONA PARK, The Bronx — FDNY officials say the use of a drone during Monday night's fire in a Bronx apartment may have helped save lives.
+CROTONA PARK, The Bronx — A drone used during a Monday night fire in a Bronx apartment may have helped save lives, FDNY says.

-The FDNY deployed a drone for the first time as a fire ripped through an apartment on Crotona Park.
+The FDNY deployed a drone for the first time as a fire ripped through an apartment in Crotona Park.

 Using the drone helped determine where it was too dangerous for firefighters to go and where people needed help.